DHARANI-0101/backup-script/README.md

 # Backup Script 🗂️

-Automatically generates `.tar.bz2` compressed backups using Bash, `tar`, and `bzip2`.
-Designed to practice Linux archiving, looping, compression, and error-handling techniques.
+A shell script that automatically creates compressed `.tar.bz2` backups using `tar` and `bzip2`. ⚙️ Built to practice Linux archiving, loops, compression, and error-handling techniques.